gcc-mirror/gcc/gcc/config/avr/avr.md

 ;; ijmp : ISA has no EICALL/EIJMP        eijmp : ISA has EICALL/EIJMP
-;; lpm  : ISA has no LPMX                lpmx  : ISA has LPMX ;; elpm : ISA has ELPM but no ELPMX      elpmx : ISA has ELPMX
+;; lpm  : ISA has no LPMX                lpmx  : ISA has LPMX ;; elpm : ISA has ELPM but no ELPMX      elpmx : ISA has ELPMX ;; no_xmega: non-XMEGA core              xmega : XMEGA core

 (define_attr "isa"
-  "mov,movw, rjmp,jmp, ijmp,eijmp, lpm,lpmx, elpm,elpmx,
+  "mov,movw, rjmp,jmp, ijmp,eijmp, lpm,lpmx, elpm,elpmx, no_xmega,xmega,
    standard"
   (const_string "standard"))